Spread them Apart: Towards Robust Watermarking of Generated Content: Spread them Apart: Pixel level

 \subsection{Implementation Details}

 In this subsection, we describe the watermarking procedure.
-First of all, we have to note that in the Stable Diffusion model, the latent vector $z$ produced by the U-Net is then decoded back into the image space using a VAE decoder: $x = \mathcal{D}(z)$.
+In our settings, the generative model $f$ is Stable Diffusion \cite{rombach2022high}.
+First of all, we have to note that in the Stable Diffusion model, the latent vector $z$ produced by the UNet is then decoded back into the image space using a VAE decoder, $\mathcal{D}$.
 To embed the watermark into an image, we optimize a special two-component loss function with respect to the latent vector $z.$ The overall loss is written as follows:

 The first term, $\mathcal{L}_{wm}$, defines how the image complies with the pixel difference imposed by the watermark $w(u_i) = \{w_1, \dots, w_n\}$ and the secret $s(u_i) = \{a_1, \dots, a_n, b_1, \dots, b_n\}$: